The Real Impact of a PEO: Pros and Cons

 PEOs also provide legal protection by providing guidance regarding labor laws and regulations.
 They administer workers’ compensation programs, and enhance the employee experience by procuring and administering comprehensive benefits packages.
 PEOs also assist in attracting and recruiting high-quality talent, helping business owners ensure they have a top notch team.

 Disadvantages of PEOs

 While the benefits are substantial, there are also some potential drawbacks to consider.
 Communication delays are sometimes an issue when an organization depends on a third-party to provide core services.
+If you’re considering the transition, here’s your guide to a successful PEO transition.
 It’s important to ask your PEO what their service model is, their client retention rate and average response time to requests.
 Of course, when you partner with the right PEO, like Aspen HR, these issues won’t be a problem.
 We obsessively measure response times and our white glove HR service ensures accuracy and client satisfaction.